useblocks/awesomesphinx/docs/contribute.rst

 Run scripts
 ~~~~~~~~~~~
-The ``pypi_json.py`` script is using Google BigQuery to get information about the download numbers of PyPi.
+The ``PyPI_json.py`` script is using Google BigQuery to get information about the download numbers of PyPI.
 You need a google cloud account and an **authentication-file** to run these queries.

-The installation guide of `pypinfo <https://github.com/ofek/pypinfo/blob/master/README.rst#installation>`_ has a great
+The installation guide of `PyPInfo <https://github.com/ofek/pypinfo/blob/master/README.rst#installation>`_ has a great
 chapter on how to get and configure a google cloud account.

 The **authentication-file** must be set via ENV variable.